 On this father’s day 2011, I share a story from the toy store.
 A story that affected me greatly, long after it happened.
 It involves the love of a father for a son, and every time I think of that day, I am reminded that gifts do not always come wrapped in pretty paper with spiral ribbon.
 They sometimes come in the shape of stories.
-This story was a gift I received, and one I will treasure as long as I live.
-Happy Father’s Day!
+This gift of a story is one that I will treasure as long as I live.

 A WHALE FOR STEVEN